DraciVik/100DaysOfCode/README.md

 ## Day - 6 - 03.08.2018
 Started a new project - Product landing page.
 This one requires of me to use media queries and flexbox.
 Today I just wrote the HTML for the page with some placeholder text.
 Tomorrow is Saturday and I'm off from work so I'll spend a bit more time on this project so I can finish it.

+## Day - 7 - 04.08.2018
+Today I took some refreshment on CSS flexbox.
+Previously I got so into JavaScript and React that I have forgotten how to use it.
+I spent couple of hours going trough the freeCodeCamp section on CSS Flexbox and watched some Wes Bos clips for it too.
+I think I have it now.
+I meddled with the CSS for the Product Landing Page challenge but I did not like it one bit so I scraped my progress.
+I will work on it the next day.